You are here:About>Sports>Golf> Golfers> Golfers - Women> Paula Creamer> Paula Creamer - Biography of Golfer Paula Creamer

 Creamer played 10 LPGA Tour tournaments as an amateur in 2003-04, and in five of them finished inside the Top 20.

 Creamer had a great LPGA rookie season in 2005, winning twice, posting 11 Top 10s and finishing second on the money list.
 The first win came at the Sybase Classic, four days before she graduated high school.
-Creamer was 18 years, 9 months, 17 days old at the time, making her the third-youngest winner in LPGA history.
+Creamer was 18 years, 9 months, 17 days old at the time, making her, at that time, the third-youngest winner in LPGA history.

 And her second victory that year was at the high-dollar Evian Masters in France.
 Later, she also won on the Japan LPGA tour.